 We are collaborating with leading health & wellbeing academics at SHU to test our new product.
 We see this as an ongoing process and longer term partnership as we look into the science of sleep.

 Dr Markos Klonizakis, Research Fellow and expert in sleep physiology, and Sue Kesterton, Exercise, Health and Wellbeing Researcher at Sheffield Hallam University, are leading the research study.
 Yorkshire Innovation Funding is sponsoring the project who provide funding for businesses to access University innovation and research expertise.

 Participants aged 30-65 years are invited to volunteer for the research.
 This involves testing the sleep prototype for 7 nights at home and using a relaxation CD for 7 nights.
-Participants will be asked to completed questionnaires on their sleep habits before and after the study and to provide feedback on the the SleepCogni product.
+Participants will be asked to complete questionnaires on their sleep habits before and after the study and to provide feedback on the SleepCogni product.

 Participants will be offered a £25 Amazon voucher for taking part.